jlouis/transit-ocaml/README.md

 · What happens if "^ " is in the middle of an array?
 · What happens if "~#list" and the like is in the middle of an array or somewhere it is not recognized as special?
 · The AST structure can be described by an EBNF grammar.
 Why isn't it?
+· How are maps with multiplicity on keys handled ?
+That is the map

+	{ 1: 3
+	, 1: 5 } ?

+· Where are string caching done? "^ "-maps only or also in "~#cmap"-maps?